 These items are classified in their entirety based on the lowest priority level of input that is significant to the fair value measurement.
 The assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement of assets and liabilities within the levels of the fair value hierarchy.
-Mutual funds in Level 1 are measured at fair value with a market approach using net asset values ("NAV") of the shares held by the Plan at year-end.
+Mutual funds in Level 1 are measured at fair value with a market approach using the published net asset values ("NAV") of the shares held by the Plan at year-end.
 Range Resources Corporation common stock in Level 1 is exchange traded and measured at fair value with a market approach using the closing price.
-Self-directed brokerage in Level 1 is measured at fair value with a market approach using the NAV of the mutual fund shares held by the Plan at year-end.
+Self-directed brokerage in Level 1 is measured at fair value with a market approach using the published NAV of the mutual fund shares held by the Plan at year-end.
 For investments valued at NAV, there are no significant restrictions on redeeming these investments at NAV.

-Investments in the common collective trust during the plan year included the T. Rowe Price Stable Value Fund.
-These investments consist of public or private investment vehicles valued using the NAV computed daily as of close of business each day by the Trustee of the fund.
+Investments in the common collective trust during the plan year included the T. Rowe Price Stable Value Fund, T. Rowe Price Retirement Funds and Prudential Total Return Bond.
+These investments consist of public or private investment vehicles valued using the NAV computed daily as of close of business each day by the trustee of the fund.
 The NAV is used as a practical expedient to estimate fair value and is based on the value of the underlying assets owned by the fund, then divided by the number of shares outstanding.
 Redemption is permitted daily with a required twelve-month notice period that is only applicable to the Plan, with no other restrictions.
 There are no unfunded commitments.